Laws on Campervan Speed Limits Explained

 If your campervan is under 3.05 tonnes:

-Your legal speed limits will match that of a car or motorcycle.
+Your legal speed limits will be the same as a car or motorcycle.

 Built-up areas Single carriageways Dual carriageways Motorways